Minimalism has become trendy, even though it’s a concept that has been around for centuries.

 Colin Wright, founder of Exile Lifestyle

-“What Minimalism is really all about is reassessment of your priorities so that you can strip away the excess stuff – the possessions and ideas and relationships and activities – that don’t bring value to your life.”
+“What Minimalism is really all about is the reassessment of your priorities so that you can strip away the excess stuff – the possessions and ideas and relationships and activities – that don’t bring value to your life.”

 Courtney Carver, founder of Be More With Less

-“What starts out as an external journey (giving things away, cutting the cable), becomes very personal, intentional and more meaningful.
+“What starts out as an external journey (giving things away, cutting the cable) becomes very personal, intentional and more meaningful.
 You start to think of “stuff” as not just things but obligation, debt and stress.
 Then you see how this “stuff” is getting in the way of your LIFE and decide to make a bigger change.
-It’s at this point that minimalism becomes more about who you are, instead of what you have.”
+It’s at this point that minimalism becomes more about who you are instead of what you have.”

-Hopefully by now you have a clearer understanding of what minimalism is and how you can apply it to your life.
+Hopefully, by now, you have a clearer understanding of what minimalism is and how you can apply it to your life.